Aphiwo-kuhle/Module_02_APHMAV25477_PTO2505_GroupA_Aphiwo-kuhle_SDF01/README.md

 ## 📚 Learning Goals

-- 🚀 Get comfortable using Git and GitHub
+- 🚀 Get comfortable using Git and GitHub.
-- 🎨 Learn HTML, CSS, and JavaScript
+- 🎨 Learn HTML, CSS, and JavaScript.
-- 💡 Build real-world projects and collaborate with others
+- 💡 Build real-world projects and collaborate with others.

 ---